To ensure the safety of our community, Public Safety has established the following guidelines.

 Access to Residence Halls

-Hofstra University provides student housing in traditional-style residence halls, apartments and suites.
+Hofstra University provides student housing in traditional-style residence halls, apartments, and suites.
 Access to the residence halls is limited to resident students and registered guests.
-Students must carry Hofstra University ID (HofstraCard) at all times and present it for admission to the residence halls.
-Guests must show valid ID, register at the security booth and be announced to their hosts.
+Students must carry their Hofstra University ID (HofstraCard) at all times and present it for admission to the residence halls.
+Guests must show valid ID, register at the security booth, and be announced to their hosts.
 Entrances to residence halls are monitored by a Resident Safety Representative (RSR) 24 hours a day.

-Hofstra University encourages and sustains an academic environment that respects individual freedoms and promotes the health, safety and welfare of all community members.
-In keeping with these objectives, the University has set a policy that conforms to New York State law governing the possession, sale and consumption of alcoholic beverages.
-Underage possession, sale or consumption of alcoholic beverages is not permitted on property owned or controlled by Hofstra.
+Hofstra University encourages and sustains an academic environment that respects individual freedoms and promotes the health, safety, and welfare of all community members.
+In keeping with these objectives, the University has set a policy that conforms to New York state law governing the possession, sale, and consumption of alcoholic beverages.
+Underage possession, sale, or consumption of alcoholic beverages is not permitted on property owned or controlled by Hofstra.
 A full statement of the University's Alcohol Policy is published in the Student Conduct Code and The Living Factor; both publications are provided to all incoming students at orientation and are available upon request from the Dean of Students Office.
-Call x3-6913.
+Call 516-463-6913.